 Plus, most of them contain primarily one kind of fiber: the soluble version that’s abundant in oats, lentils, beans, many vegetables, and fruits such as apples, oranges, and grapes.
 Soluble fiber is what’s responsible for fiber’s heart disease protection.
 It forms a gelatinous goo in the GI tract, which slows the absorption of glucose and fatty acids into the blood.
 Over time, this reduces cholesterol.

 That’s important, but we need to get insoluble fiber, too.
-It’s found mainly in whole-grain breads and cereals and many vegetables (which tend to contain both types of fiber).
+It’s found mainly in whole-grain breads and cereals and many vegetables (which tend to contain both types).
 Insoluble fiber is what protects your stomach and colon by stimulating the gastrointestinal tract and speeding waste products through the system.

 The truth is, most of us don’t get enough of either type, partly because the best fiber sources are foods that people don’t tend to eat regularly.
 Plus, even some foods that trumpet their fiber content, such as whole-grain breads, often contain as few as 2 grams per slice.
 The average person gets about 12 grams of fiber a day—equivalent to a bowl of high-fiber cereal and two slices of whole-grain bread—but the recommended daily intake is 20 to 35 grams.
 And even that amount strikes some as too conservative.
 Some studies have shown that people with diabetes can benefit by eating up to 70 grams a day.